MULTILAND: a neutral landscape generator designed for theoretical studies

 \section{Presentation of the software}

 The main goal of Multiland is to generate neutral landscapes made of several types of regions, with an exact control of the proportions occupied by each type of region \citep[see][for a review of current landscape modelling approaches]{GauHou14}.
 An important feature of the software is that it allows a control of the landscape fragmentation.
 It is intended to theoretical studies on the effect of landscape structure in applied sciences.

-The user-friendly interface contains 6 entries (Fig.~\ref{fig:soft}).
+\ There are two versions of the Multiland Software available: one for Matlab and one for Python (see Section~\ref{sec:down} for download details). \begin{itemize} \item For Matlab, two options are provided.
+The first includes a user-friendly interface with 6 input fields (see Fig.~\ref{fig:soft}).
+The second is a version without a graphical interface, which may be more suitable for intensive computational tasks. \item For Python, the software is provided as a Jupyter notebook. \end{itemize}

 {\bf Inputs}

 \

 \textit{Landscape parameters:} \bi \item grid size: an integer $k\ge 2$.
 The landscape is described by a lattice of size $k\times k;$ \item proportions: a vector $V=(v_1, \ldots, v_M)$ of length $M\ge 2$.
 The length $M$ of the vector gives the number of different regions in the landscape.
 The proportion of the lattice occupied by the region associated with a value $p\in [1,M]$ is equal to $\ds \mu_p= v_p/ \lp\sum\limits_{j=1}^{M}\rp$ whenever $\ds k^2\, \mu_p$ is an integer.
 Otherwise, the number of cells $n_p$ corresponding to region $p<M$ is given by the floor of $k^2 \, \mu_p:$ $\lfloor k^2 \, \mu_p \rfloor.$ The number of cells in the last region is given by $k^2- \sum\limits_{p=1}^{M-1}n_p.$ \item fragmentation index: a real in $[0,1].$ The value $0$ corresponds to the most aggregated landscapes; the value $1$ corresponds to the most fragmented landscapes. \ei